Gaetz/docs.monogame.github.io/articles/tutorials/building_3d_games/05_projectile_collision/index.md

 }
 ```

-The ``UpdateProjectiles`` function will be written later to handle collisions.
+The `UpdateProjectiles` function will be written later to handle collisions.

 > [!TIP]
 >
 > We have added `if (dt > 0.1) dt = 0.1;` just after computing the delta time.
-This is to prevent the game elements from too large movements if the delta time is too high, when, for instance, you use breakpoints to debug your code.
+This prevents game elements from moving too far if the delta time is too large, for example when using breakpoints during debugging.

 ## Projectile collisions